Add font

 The outback is divided roughly equally into forests, plains/deserts, and mountainous regions.
 Towns and civilized areas dot the circumference of the coastline.
 There are some serviceable roads, but it's not as well maintained as most of the rest of Syseria.
 Flora throughout the forests includes tough-leaved eucalyptus, and in the northlands, dry rainforests and brigelow scrub dominate the wilderness.
 There are over 20,000 species of vascular, and 8,000 species of non-vascular plantlife.
 These include the Wollemi pine, Cycad palm, grass tree, thousands of species of wildflower, acacia forests, tussock grasslands, and faboideae (pea-flowered legumes) just to name a few of the more common plants.

-Wildflowers, including everlasting daisies, turn the arid and savanna grassland areas of Kuramenduria into carpets of colour after rain.
+Wildflowers, including everlasting daisies, turn the arid and savanna grassland areas of Kuramenduria into carpets of color after rain.
 Native forests are limited to wetter coastal districts, and rainforests are found mainly on the north coast.
 The most common plantlife are those that can survive and thrive in arid conditions.

 Still other regions have been fully siphoned dry of resources by wanderers.
 Little grows in these regions.
 Water is extremely scarce.
 Two of these wasteland regions in particular are home to The Rock Crawlers and The Liberated.
 The Rock Crawlers live in mountainous regions, using Wyverns they tamed to navigate the treacherous bluffs.
 The Liberated roam the desert regions, plundering and taking resources from the land and the people.